arturavagyan2/homework3/README.md

-This is my homework 3
+This is my third homework